Optimal strong approximation for quadrics over $\mathbb{F}_q[t]$: Proof of the main theorem

-Therefore, if $d\geq 5$, we can take $|f|\gg |g|^{4+\varepsilon}$, while if $d=4$, we can take $|f|\gg |g|^{6+\varepsilon}$.
-Note that in the third equality, we have also used Lemma~\ref{lem:densitysum} ensuring us that the product of the local densities is $\gg |f|^{-\varepsilon}$. \end{proof} \textit{Acknowledgment.} N.T.
+\end{proof} \textit{Acknowledgment.} N.T.
 Sardari's work is supported partially by the National Science Foundation under Grant No. DMS-2015305 and is grateful to Max Planck Institute for Mathematics in Bonn and the Institute For Advanced Study for their hospitality and financial support.
-M. Zargar is supported by SFB1085: Higher invariants at the University of Regensburg.
+During the writing of this project, M. Zargar was supported by SFB1085: Higher invariants at the University of Regensburg, the Max Planck Institute for Mathematics in Bonn, and the University of Southern California.